-Cytokeratin 20 is a protein that is made mostly by cells in the lower gastrointestinal tract (the colon and the rectum and genitourinary tract (bladder, ureters, and urethra).
-Cytokeratin 20 is also made by a special type of cell found in the skin called a Merkle cell.
+Cytokeratin 20 is a protein that is made mostly by cells in the colon, rectum, bladder, ureters, and urethra.
+It is also made by a specialized type of cell found in the skin called a Merkle cell.

 Cytokeratin 20 is a type of protein called a keratin.
 These proteins are made mostly by cells on the surface of a tissue called epithelial cells.
-Another name for cytokeratin 20 is CK20.
+Another name for this protein is CK20.

 Most tumours from the lower gastrointestinal tract and the genitourinary tract will produce cytokeratin 20.
-A type of tumour made up of Merkle cells called Merkle cell carcinoma will also produce cytokeratin 20 as will some tumours from the stomach and pancreas.
+A type of tumour made up of Merkle cells called Merkle cell carcinoma will also produce this protein as will some tumours from the stomach and pancreas.

 Pathologists perform a test called immunohistochemistry to look for cells producing cytokeratin 20.
-If the cells in your sample produce cytokeratin 20, your report will describe the cells as positive or reactive.
-If they do not produce cytokeratin 20, your report will describe the cells as negative or non-reactive.
+If the cells in your sample produce this protein, your report will describe the cells as positive or reactive.
+If they do not produce this protein, your report will describe the cells as negative or non-reactive.